 \par

 The presence of populism also varies more in the Americas with Bolivia, Ecuador, and Venezuela each having high levels of populism while Mexico, the United States, and Uruguay each have low levels of populism.
 Compare this with Europe which has very little variance.
 Each European party system is highly institutionalized and has low levels of populism\footnote{Because of data availability Greece and Spain were omitted from this sample.
 We suspect that the variance of \textit{Populism} would increase should these be included.}.
 This can also be seen in Table \ref{breakdown}.
-Table \ref{breakdown} shows that parties, on average, gain greater vote shares than their European counterparts - likely a function of more electoral systems that employ plurality rules and have a lower number of effective parties in their systems.
+Table \ref{breakdown} shows that parties, on average, populist parties in Latin America gain greater vote shares than their European counterparts - likely a function of more electoral systems that employ plurality rules and have a lower number of effective parties in their systems.

 \begin{table}[!htbp] \centering